98Vinee-IA/NeoTavern-Frontend/README.md

 ### Android (Termux)

-This guide is containing from scratch installation of SillyTavern, V2-Server Plugin, and Experimental Frontend unlike others.
+This guide is containing from scratch installation of SillyTavern, NeoTavern-Server-Plugin, and NeoTavern-Frontend unlike others.
 Because mobile users are something special.

 #### 1. Prepare Termux